saikiranchalla1/learning-python/README.md

 - There are several testing tools, we will focus on two:
   - `pylint`: This is a library that looks at your code and reports back possible issues.
   - `unittest`: This built-in library will allow to test your own programs and check you are getting desired outputs.
 - We’ll begin by showing you how to use pylint to check your code for possible errors and styling.
 - Python as a set of style convention rules known as “PEP 8”.
 - For this lecture we will be creating .py scripts in sublime.
 - You can still use the associated notebook for code using the %%writefile magic jupyter command.

+## Python Decorators
+- Refer to the slides: `slides/10-Python Decorators.pptx`

+## Python Generators
+- Refer to the slides: `slides/11-Python Generators.pptx`

+## Working with CSVs
+- Refer to the slides: `slides/PDFs and Spreadsheets.pptx`